Integrating with Cocoapods

-- Create a new pod file, if you don't already have one:
+- Run the following command to create a new pod file if you don't already have one:

 pod init

-- Add DT Exchange pod to desired target:
+- Edit the Podfile and add the DT Exchange pod to the desired target:

 pod 'Fyber_Marketplace_SDK'